-The Center of Excellence in Sustainable Manufacturing is headquartered in Sustainability Hall, the 84,000-square-foot home of the Golisano Institute for Sustainability.
-Sustainability Hall is a Living Laboratory for Sustainability.
-It was designed to exceed LEED Platinum standards of the U.S. Green Building Council - the highest certification that can be achieved.
+The Center of Excellence in Advanced & Sustainable Manufacturing is headquartered in Sustainability Hall, the 84,000-square-foot home of the Golisano Institute for Sustainability.
+Sustainability Hall, a world-class Living Laboratory for Sustainability has been certified Leadership in Energy and Environmental Design (LEED®) Platinum by the U.S. Green Building Council – the highest standard that can be achieved in the rating system.

-The Center of Excellence utilizes the state-of-the-art facilities in Sustainability Hall, including sixteen specialized laboratories.
-The COE also utilizes laboratories, and a high-bay integration space, in the adjoining Center for Integrated Manufacturing Studies building.
+The COE-ASM utilizes the state-of-the-art facilities in Sustainability Hall, including sixteen specialized laboratories.
+The COE-ASM also utilizes laboratories, and a high-bay integration space, in the adjoining Center for Integrated Manufacturing Studies building.